Welcome to St. John’s Community Child Development Center (CCDC).

-National Lutheran School Accreditation (NLSA) is a process of self-evaluation followed by a visit of objective observers designed to help Lutheran schools improve the quality of their programs.
-The process is completely voluntary and available for every school operated by a single congregation, by an association of congregations, or by a Recognized Service Organization of The Lutheran Church—Missouri Synod or the Lutheran Church—Canada.
-NLSA is a rigorous national accrediting process designed to evaluate schools based on their unique purpose as Lutheran schools.
-It helps schools evaluate not only the quality of the academics and programs, but also most importantly the spiritual dimension of the school.
+National Lutheran School Accreditation (NLSA) is a rigorous national accrediting process designed to evaluate schools based on their unique purpose and quality as Lutheran education program/school.
+The NLSA evaluates not only the quality of the academics, environment, teachers, administration, and communication, but also most importantly the spiritual dimension of the school.
 The “Standards for Lutheran Schools” and report forms are similar to those used by other accrediting agencies, both secular and religious.
-There are many benefits to accreditation.

 “Planting Seeds of Faith and Knowledge”